 Or, you can spot a current break in a river and catch all sorts of predators waiting for prey to pass them.

-They key really comes down to one thing.
-What will you do after you catch that first and second fish?
+The key really comes down to one thing- what will you do after you catch that first and second fish?

 This is how patterns get detected.
 And your ability to match a pattern is going to be a key player in getting you on fish fast.

-So, say for example, you catch a bass off a dock.
-You think to yourself: “Great, I’ll just hit all the docks and it should all work out.”
+Say for example, you catch a bass off a dock.
+You think to yourself, “Great, I’ll just hit all the docks and it should all work out.”
 Unfortunately, this is not usually the case.
 Some docks will be better than others.
-And while the places fish choose may all seem random at times, sometimes it will definitely not be random.
+And while the places fish choose may at times seem random, sometimes it will definitely not be random.

 You may notice that docks that are over or right next to deep water are holding fish.
 Other docks, that are in and around the shallows, aren’t producing at all.